michaelburtonray/vae-docs/backstage.newsletter.md

 newsletters.
 Generally these templates are created by the same designer that designs the rest of the website.
-The Templates tab is only available to Vae users that have access to the [Site tab](#backstage.site).
+The Templates tab is only available to Vae users that have access to the [Site tab](/backstage.site/).
 A template must be created before any newsletters can be sent.

 As Vae has evolved, we have developed two different methods for